 Spinach contains a high amount of calcium and oxalate which may form calcium oxalate in the body.
 And calcium oxalate is the leading cause of kidney stones.

 Spinach may hinder the absorption of minerals.
-The oxalate present in spinach act as anti-nutrient and prevent the absorption of calcium.
+The oxalate present in spinach act as an anti-nutrient and prevent the absorption of calcium.

 Spinach is a nutrient-rich leafy green vegetable.
 Spinach has more health benefits than downsides.
 You can use it in moderation.